OSHA 24 Hour HAZWOPER – RCRA TSD Operations Training

 - Lesson 52: Decontamination Methods

 - Lesson 54: Introduction to Site Emergencies

 - Lesson 55: Site Emergencies Documentation

-- Module 10: EPA Cradle-to-Grave Program -This module describes the core elements of EPA’s cradle-to-grave program and the steps that must be followed to comply with regulations for the management of hazardous waste.
+This module describes the core elements of EPA’s cradle-to-grave program and the steps that must be followed to comply with regulations for the management of hazardous waste.
 Lessons focus on the Resource Conservation and Recovery Act (RCRA) and its purpose, describe the key elements of RCRA’s Subtitle C and Subtitle D regulations, and explain the EPA’s cradle-to-grave program for the management of hazardous waste.
 There is also information on the process by which waste generators can identify whether their waste is hazardous; the criteria for the classification of hazardous waste generators into three different categories, the requirements for the two types of hazardous waste storage units—containers and tanks, and summarizes the three different ways facilities can collect and manage their hazardous waste—SAAs, CAAs, and TSDFs, and the regulatory requirements for transporters of hazardous waste.

 - Lesson 56: Resource Conservation and Recovery Act